Tracking the Tropics: Sally making landfall as Category 2 hurricane, expected to bring 'historic, life-threatening' flooding

 Hurricane Sally

-Sally made landfall near Gulf Shores, Alabama as a Category 2 hurricane Wednesday morning and was battering the area with heavy rain and record winds over 100 mph.
+Hurricane Sally made landfall near Gulf Shores, Alabama around 5:45 a.m.
+ET Wednesday as a Category 2 hurricane with maximum sustained wind speeds of 105 mph, the National Hurricane Center says.

-At 8 a.m.
-ET, the storm had maximum sustained winds of 100 mph and was about 15 miles north-northeast of Pensacola, Florida, moving north-northeast at 3 mph.
+The storm, now weakened to a Category 1, is bringing hurricane-force winds to Pensacola, Florida.
+The NHC warns “catastrophic and life-threatening flooding” is likely along parts of the northern Gulf Coast.

-The storm is expected to move inland across southeastern Alabama Wednesday night before it weakens.
+By 11 a.m.
+ET, Sally had weakened with maximum wind speeds of 80 mph.
+The storm is about 15 miles west-northwest of Pensacola.

 A Storm Surge Warning is in effect for: